sos321/TributePageJFK/README.md

 # Tribute page for John F. Kennedy

+This webpage is a tribute page for JFK.
+It lists a few of his most important achievements and struggles.

-This is a simple site created in the freecodecamp.org curriculum.
+This is a very simple site created for the freecodecamp.org curriculum.

-The site lists few of the most important JFK's achievements.

-It was created with HTML and CSS in VS Vode
+## Technologies

+Beacause of the sites simplicity I used only the most basic tools.

+-   HTML
+-   CSS

+## What I learned

+This project was more a refresher and practice for basic HTML and CSS coding.
+I learned a new way how to animate links.
+It was created in about 2 hours.

+## Possible extensions

+-   [ ] More events